wattsthepoint/wattsthepoint.github.io/_posts/2026-02-04-underground.markdown

 ## Present-day power supply architecture

-Today, London Underground draws electricity from the National Grid at eight bulk supply points, typically at 22 or 33 kV.
+Today, the London Underground draws electricity from the National Grid at eight bulk supply points, typically at 22 or 33 kV.
 Power is distributed through a dedicated network comprising around 270 substations across approximately 250 miles of track.

 This infrastructure includes high-voltage cables, transformers, circuit breakers, battery systems, frequency changers, and communication equipment.
 Together, these assets form a highly resilient network capable of supporting dense urban operations.